 Location: Presidente José Evaristo Uriburu between Marcelo T. de Alvear and Avenida Santa Fe (Recoleta)

-Get credit when visiting Argentina by knowing some local Argentine Spanish – or take online Spanish classes with native teachers at italki:
+Get credit when visiting Argentina by knowing some local Argentine Spanish – or learn Spanish on italki with native teachers:

 This mural of the iconic Frida Kahlo holding a cigarette is properly one of the most photographed street art murals in Buenos Aires.

 It is performed by the Argentine artist group, Campos Jesses.
 The same ones with the flower woman above.

 The Frida Kahlo street art mural is located outside the bar and nightclub Fridha.